 You can use ready-made dressing or make a traditional dressing, using ingredients such as lemon juice, pepper, olive oil and garlic.
 Serve this salad as the main course of a light meal or as the first course of a more formal dinner.

-Lettuce has less than 10 calories per cup, according to FineCooking.com, but a dinner-sized portion of grilled-chicken Caesar salad with dressing has 590 calories.
+Lettuce has less than 10 calories per cup, but an average portion of grilled-chicken Caesar salad with dressing has 450 calories, according to the USDA.
 You can reduce the calorie content by using less dressing or putting less oil in the dressing and reducing the amount of cheese or croutons that you add.

 Anchovies in your salad provide omega-3 fats, which can lower your risk for heart attacks.
 Romaine lettuce and grilled chicken breast are nearly fat-free, but fried, breaded chicken strips may contain trans fats, which raise the "bad" LDL cholesterol and lower the "good" HDL cholesterol levels.

 Chicken Caesar salad can contain high-sodium ingredients such as anchovies, Parmesan cheese, olives and seasoned croutons.
-Sodium is an essential nutrient, but too much can increase your risk for heart disease, kidney disease and stroke, according to the Dietary Guidelines for Americans.
+Sodium is an essential nutrient, but too much can increase your risk for heart disease, kidney disease and stroke, according to the 2015-2020 Dietary Guidelines for Americans.

-A dinner-sized portion of grilled-chicken Caesar salad provides 29 grams of protein, or 58 percent of the daily value.
-Chicken is also a source of vitamin B-12 and niacin, or vitamin B-3.
+A dinner-sized portion of grilled-chicken Caesar salad provides 26 grams of protein.
+Order it with extra meat to boost protein content.
+Chicken is also a source of vitamin B12 and niacin, or vitamin B3.
 The romaine lettuce is a source of dietary fiber, vitamin A, folate and potassium.